Client Agreement – How we are regulated

 If the policy holder becomes rude or abusive over the phone or attempts to bully or harass our staff, it is very unpleasant for the member of staff who is just trying to do their job to the best of their ability.
 It is also extremely unproductive.
 When this happens the following procedure will be enforced:

-4. If the policy holder continues to be rude or abusive to our staff we will decline all direct phone communication with the policy holder and require that all further communication is either carried out by a representative of the policy holder or by a representative of the policy holder or by email.
+4. If the policy holder continues to be rude or abusive to our staff we will decline all direct phone communication with the policy holder and require that all further communication is either carried out by a representative of the policy holder or by email.

 Before we decline all further direct phone communication we will give the policy holder the option to speak to a senior Director of the company.
 It may be necessary for the Director to call back at a later time.
 This procedure does not affect the policy holder’s right to make a complaint against us or to take that complaint to the Financial Ombudsmen Service.